sakapon/WBTrees/README.md

 All these trees are constructed from `Node<T>` objects.

-This library is implemented in C#.
 See [Wiki](https://github.com/sakapon/WBTrees/wiki) for more information.
+This library is written in C#.
+You are welcome to port this to other languages.

 ## Features

 ### A List by a Weight-Balanced Binary Tree
 Provides the `WBList<T>` class as a list with all `O(log n)` operations.
 You can also use a `WBList<T>` as a double-ended queue (deque).